bestwoody/tics-script/integrated/docs/ti.sh.md

                    total amount of memory to allow spark applications to use on the machine (default: your machine's total RAM minus 1 GB)

+ver             <- specify binary version.
+                    If this property is set, then ti.sh will try to download specify version of binary using tiup mirror.
+                    The priority for finding binary is:
+                      * Find by `conf/bin.paths`
+	                  * Download from tiup mirror if version is not empty
+	                  * Download from bin.urls / bin.urls.mac
+                    Only support for tidb/tikv/tiflash/pd_ctl/tikv_ctl now.

 standalone      <- only used by tiflash module,
                     add this if you want to deploy a standalone tiflash process without pd/tidb/tikv